EA Sports revives college football franchise as courts mull NCAA’s stance on amateurism

 Weber declined to disclose specifics but said the licensing agreement with CLC is for multiple years and would allow for the production of multiple installments of the new college football franchise.

+Ramogi Huma, executive director of the National College Players Association, said the relaunch is a sign that companies are sensing that flood gates are about to open for player-specific licensing deals.
+“They’re gearing up,” he said.
+“We’re working to open up a lot of these laws in various states and Congress.
+They’re recognizing that and they see a window of opportunity to gear up and start producing the games again because of that.”

-EA’s college football series has always held a special place among gamers, with dedicated fans of the title playing and simulating seasons decades into the future, even after the franchise was discontinued.
+EA’s college football series has a special place among gamers, with dedicated fans of the title playing and simulating seasons decades into the future, even after the franchise was discontinued.
 One online community even continued to update rosters, making their work available for download.

-Weber said the team working on the upcoming game, which includes some of the original developers from the “NCAA Football” series, has paid attention to that community and plans to engage with them in the days ahead.
+Weber said the team working on the game, which includes some of the original developers from the “NCAA Football” series, has paid attention to that community and plans to engage with them in the days ahead.

 “We definitely shoot emails around to each other, kind of following what that community has continued to build out and share content,” Weber said.
 “And it’s been amazing to see.
 And I will say as well that our team that we’re putting together to build this game is very interested in tapping into the power of the community, as we build it.
 So we absolutely plan to engage with the core community, get feedback along the way and definitely engage with them as we make our choices and prioritize and evolve the game as it’s in development.”